Tips when Applying for our Clinical Programmes

 Take note of these handy hints and tips when completing your application for one of our pre-registration clinical programmes - including Nursing, Pharmacy and Midwifery.

 It is important you take the time to consider your referees and personal statement carefully as these form a large part of the selection criteria.
-We only have one intake per year, so we strongly recommend that you apply to multiple institutes to avoid disappointment if you are not selected for a place in our programme.

 nurse woman masks couch hands